Satigny: Etymology

-Coat-of-arms
+Coat of arms and flag

 Gules with a silver double-bladed key, alongside a sun to and a golden crescent.

-This coat of arms was adopted by the municipality on the 8th of September 1924 and approved by the cantonal executive government on the 26th of September 1924.
+The coat of arms and the flag were adopted by the municipality on 8 September 1924 and approved by the cantonal executive government on 26 September 1924.
 The municipality of Satigny, which corresponds to the old Mandement de Peney (see history), was owned by the bishop, and since 1536 by the Republic of Geneva, and it was the prime example of old Genevan countryside.

-The coat of arms are derived from the seal of the prior of Satigny from 1340: this seal represents a hand holding a double-bladed key with a sun and a golden crescent.
+The coat of arms and the flag are derived from the seal of the prior of Satigny from 1340: this seal represents a hand holding a double-bladed key with a sun and a golden crescent.
 Satigny removed the hand, and gave to the shield the cantonal and federal colours: red shield and white key for the colours of the Swiss confederation, and the red shield and golden sun and crescent for the colours of the Republic and Canton of Geneva.